filebrowser/filebrowser/www/docs/authentication.md

 The hook’s output controls user permissions, scope, locale, and other attributes, making it a powerful and extensible authentication mechanism.

+> [!WARNING]
+>
+> The submitted username and password are attacker-controlled and are handed to your hook command as the `USERNAME` and `PASSWORD` environment variables.
+File Browser runs the command directly, without a shell, so the values themselves are inert.
+However, your script must treat them as untrusted: always quote them (`"$USERNAME"`, `"$PASSWORD"`) and never pass them unquoted to a shell, `eval`, `bash -c`, command substitution, or backticks.
+A hook script that shell-evaluates these values turns any login request into remote code execution.

 For example, the following code delegates filebrowser authentication to a PowerShell script on Windows.
 You can configure any command (for example, a script in Python, Node.js, etc.).

 ```sh